-James Mouritsen, UT
+James Mouritsen, IL

 James has been asking questions and writing stories ever since he could read.
 Over the decades since, his writing skills and inquisitive passion for knowledge have grown.
 Through jobs in law, writing, and teaching, he has developed a deep appreciation of the written word, written well.
 Essentially, he loves to share fascinating stories with all sorts of audiences, whether online or in print, virtually or live.
 Wherever there are people, there are adventures, and James aims to tell them well.